benlew3/World_Weather_Analysis/README.md

 ## Overview of Project:

-Using python code, pandas and API's to perform an analysis of world vacation options based on weather, particularly temperature range.
+We will be using Python, google maps API and pandas to perform analysis on various locations globally.
+We will be looking at their weather, ranging their temperatures and weather conditions for vacation purposes.

 ### Purpose:

-Python code and pandas are used to perform an analysis of vacation options around the world based on user input minimum and maximum temperature range.
-Using application programming interfaces (APIs), city locations (based on latitude and longitude coordinates) and nearest hotels  to the city locations were retrieved.
+The purpose of this project is to utilize Python, Pandas and the GMAP API to find a range of minimum and maximum temperatures across the globe.
+We want to identify a range of temperatures that we like and where in the world we can go that fits the criteria.
+We use API, city geo locations to find hotels near those coordinates.

 ## Analysis Results and Challenges:

 ### Analysis of Outcomes
-To begin the analysis, a set of 2000 random latitudes and longitudes were generated to retrieve the nearest city using an API call with the OpenWeatherMap.
-This retrieved 704 cities.
+To get a general base for this project, we will be setting up 2000 randomly generated coordinates.
+We then will find what are the closest locations to these geolocation points.
+This comes back with 566 cities.

-Based on that city list, input statements were created to retrieve potential travel destinations and nearby hotels based on the specified customer weather temperature range.
-Based on a temperature range of 70-90°F, the following travel destinations were found.
+Based on the locations, we compiled a list based on temperatures ranging from 70-90°F.

 #### Vacation Map
 ![](Weather_Database/WeatherPy_vacation_map.png)